 Members will not lose capital credits.
 All capital credits from each year that members have been served by Craighead Electric Cooperative are maintained until such time as the board refunds them.
-Prior to this year, Craighead Electric Cooperative refunded all capital credits from 1937 through half of 1985.
+Prior to this year, Craighead Electric Cooperative refunded all capital credits from its founding in 1937 through 1990.

-Members who received service in 1985-1986 will receive a check in the mail in November, unless the amount is less than $5.00.
-Due to the expense of processing and mailing checks, if the amount of the refund is less than $5.00, it will be credited to the December 2012 electric bill.
+Members who received service in 1991-1992 will receive a check in the mail in November unless the total amount of the refund is less than $5.
+Due to the expense of processing and mailing checks, if the amount of the refund is less than $5.00, it will be credited to the member’s December 2016 electric bill.

 With the returning of $906,772.22 from 1991 and $573,066.85 from 1992, Craighead Electric Cooperative has now returned $17,708,190 to current.